---

 [https://www.bls.gov/ooh/healthcare/registered-nurses.htm#tab-3](https://www.bls.gov/ooh/healthcare/registered-nurses.htm#tab-3)

-depends on where you’re licensed and where you want to practice.
-Some states
+you are licensed and where you want to practice.

-participate in the Nurse Licensure Compact (NLC), which allows registered nurses
+Some states participate in the Nurse Licensure Compact (NLC), which allows

-states require nurses to apply for licensure by endorsement, which involves
+require nurses to apply for licensure by endorsement, a process that involves

 submitting documentation and fees to the new state’s board of nursing.

-prepares you to apply to sit for the national licensing exam, the NCLEX-RN, in
+AZCN’s CCNE-accredited RN program prepares you to sit for the national licensing

 ## Nursing Program Questions at Arizona College of Nursing – Hartford